 In fact, visitors to your site will be looking for ways to share what they read with their friends and family, so it’s important to provide them with a frictionless and straightforward way of doing so.
 Otherwise, you may end up frustrating your site visitors more than anything else.

 Using our rhinoplasty example above, a visitor to your site might browse a content page entitled “Rhinoplasty Helps Woman Live and Breathe Easier Again.”
-She may exclaim to herself ‘Oh, Isabelle should read this, it’s exactly what she’s been looking for!’
+She may exclaim to herself, ‘Oh, Isabelle should read this.
+It’s exactly what she’s been looking for!’
 Having a social share button gives the user a fast and easy way to share the content via Facebook, Twitter, Instagram, or any other social platform.
-Plus they can “tag” their friend in the post saying ‘Hey Isabelle, you’ve got to see this!’
+Plus, they can “tag” their friend in the post, saying, ‘Hey Isabelle, you’ve got to see this!’

 Social share buttons can propel a great piece of content to megastar status.
 We created an infographic for one orthopedic practice we work with on half marathon training and injury prevention.
-It’s one of the most visited pages on their website attracting around 25,000 unique visitors a month.
+It’s one of the most visited pages on their website, attracting around 25,000 unique visitors a month.
 The infographic’s longevity is due in large part to social sharing buttons.

 8. You Don’t Have a Clear Website Strategy

-We wish it were otherwise, but medical marketing is not like ‘Field of Dreams.’
+We wish it were otherwise, but medical marketing is not like the ‘Field of Dreams.’
 You can’t just build a website, and they will come.
 If you don’t have a clearly defined strategy to manage your entire digital footprint, your beautiful digital ballpark will remain empty.

 The most successful and forward-thinking hospitals and practices today spend ample time and money developing and implementing their online marketing strategy built around the mothership of their brands…their website.